InexplicableMagic/photodedupe/README.md

 Note that photodedupe is performing a fuzzy match and is not 100% accurate.
 It is not advised to delete duplicates without manual inspection.

+## Performance

+Photodedupe uses four threads by default to process images.
+The number of threads can be increased using the ``--threads`` option.
+More threads may actually be used due to further multithreading within the underlying libraries.

+Up to 10,000 images all photos found are compared to all others.
+However after this number of images, the performance of this approach becomes intractable.
+Photodedupe will then switch to a different algorithm that is less capable of detecting duplicates but can handle larger numbers of images.
+A warning will be printed to stderr to explain when this occurs.